You love animals. That’s why you chose to become a vet.

 It must contain your contact details and location.

-It must also include the type of veterinary services you offer.
+It must also include the types of veterinary services you offer.
 Do you offer surgery?
 Do you sell pet food?
 Can people buy pet toys from you?

 But you can take it a step further.